 — LÁRA ITO, TO HER SONS

-Erik spun around in ritualistic circles, arms spread open, his hands filled with sand.
+Smiling under the late-afternoon sun, Erik spun around in ritualistic circles with his arms spread open and his hands filled with sand.
 He felt odd.
 Insubstantial like a wisp of smoke or a ray of starlight.
-Confused, he glanced at his right arm.
-He could see the beach straight through his golden robe sleeve and limb as though through a crystal.
-A crystal that glittered strangely with refracted light.
+Confused, he glanced at his right arm; it was a child’s arm, small and dainty.
+He could see the beach straight through his golden robe and limb as though through a crystal.
+A crystal that glittered with refracted light.

-He tried to remember, but the recent past was shrouded in fog; no matter how he tried, it resisted his best efforts.
+He tried to remember how he came to be in this place, but the recent past was shrouded in fog; no matter how he tried, it resisted his best efforts.
 The sun flared hot behind him, and surging light ripped through him, making his frame pulse and twist like morning mist.
-After a moment his form stabilized, and a new image took shape.
-A small, green-eyed boy, with a worry-free face and a head full of sandy brown hair.
-The way he looked at ten years old.
+After a moment he stabilized.

-The scent of the ocean tickled his nostrils, sending warm tendrils questing through his mind.
+The scent of the ocean tickled his nostrils.
 He opened his hands, and the pink and white granules slipped through his fingers.
-For an instant, they hung in the air as if set aflame by the orange half-light of almost twilight.
+For an instant, they hung in the air, looking as if they had been set aflame by the orange half-light of almost twilight.

 No, not a dream.
 A memory.
 Erik remembered this moment.
-Next, she will tell him to sit.
+Next, she will tell me to sit.